tandyx/ampl-vscode/README.md

 - `ampl.pathToExecutable`: path to `ampl.exe` -- defaults to `"ampl"`; assumes it's on path
 - `ampl.useRelativePath`: toggles relative file paths
 - `ampl.complierArgs`: arguments to feed into the ampl executable

+## building

+you could build the extentsion by cloning the repo, and then running:

+    ```shell
+    npm run compile
+    ```
+the source file for autocomplete, syntax coloring and definitions is `<./resources/keywords.json>`.